Kinetic101/The-E.P.R-Satellite/README.md

 The cansat measures air quality by using off-the-shelf sensors which then sends the data to the ground station.

 The PIC32 in the ground station is responsible for wirelessly receiving data from the cansat while the ESP32 is responsible for post-processing i.e., data viewing via a dedicated local webpage.
+For the PIC32s, everything is coded bare metal as it was a requirement to do so.

 The files are currently zipped but they are ready to upload to their respective MCUs once unzipped.
 Codes are in C.